joaossantoss28/Thesis_supplementary_data/README.md

 ##	BAM
-A BAM file is the compressed format of a SAM file, and contains information about read sequences, mapping quality, alignment position, etc. These files store aligned sequencing reads from sequencing techniques, and they are used for variant calling, visualisation, and downstream analysis, such as creating gene count data.55,56
+A BAM file is the compressed format of a SAM file, and contains information about read sequences, mapping quality, alignment position, etc. These files store aligned sequencing reads from sequencing techniques, and they are used for variant calling, visualisation, and downstream analysis, such as creating gene count data.

 ##	CSV and TSV